turbopope/js-island-finder/readme.md

 The result is basically a map of the combination of developer and module to the number of times that developer used that api.
 It is output as both a CSV table and a JSON file.
 The CSV table can than further be processed by the `modulesToKeywords`-script prepend the most-used keyword to each module in another CSV table.
 That table can than be processed by the `condense`-script, which deletes the module names and combines the useage-counts of all modules with the same keyword.

+Finally, the `report/report`-script generates a html-report from the outputs of the previous steps.

 ### Keywords